-Did you know that upwards of 178 million Americans as missing at least one of their teeth?
+Did you know that upwards of 178 million Americans are missing at least one of their teeth?
 Things like trauma, illnesses, injuries, and oral health problems can cause tooth loss.
 These can hurt your self-esteem and make it hard to eat and talk normally.
 Fortunately, dental implants have created a bright future for people who are missing one or more of their natural teeth.

 Dental implants in Fishers have a completely natural design.
 They anchor into place with a small titanium post that actually fuses with your natural jaw tissue.
 Although many assume that dental implants are a new technology, they were actually invented in the mid 1950s by a Swedish orthopedic surgeon.
 Since then, the technology has come a long way.
 Modern dental implants are stronger and more realistic than ever before.
 In fact, research suggests that dental implants have one of the highest success rates in all dental surgery.
 Nearly 100% of surgeries end up being a success.